-Data Breaches - There have been 54 Data Breaches (including near misses) reported to the Information Governance team this year (43 reported breaches in 2020/21).
+Data Breaches - There have been 36 Data Breaches (including near misses) reported to the Information Governance team this year (54 reported breaches in 2021/22).
 None of the incidents recorded were classified as high impact and so did not require notification to the Information Commissioners Office, but all were reviewed by members of the Corporate Management Team.
 No Information Security Incidents were reported.

 Freedom of Information Act (FOI).
 A management solution using the Council's Customer Relationship Management system is in operation.
-Approximately 690 FOI requests were received by the Council in 21/22 (Almost 700 in 2020/21); 92.2% were answered within 20 days to the end of February.
-1 complaint was reported to the Information Commissioners Office this year.
+Approximately 715 FOI requests were received by the Council in

+2022/23 (690 in 2021/22); 88.2% were answered within 20 days to the end of February.
+There were no complaints reported to the Information Commissioners Office this year.